 Who I share personal information with

-I will only share your personal information, where it is necessary for the purposes of conducting my services, with the following:
+When providing therapy, supervision, or training services, I will only share your personal information, where it is necessary for the purposes of conducting my services, with the following:

 - Relevant bodies or organisations where I may be legally obliged to do so.

 International transfer of personal information

 I do not transfer your personal information outside of the European Economic Area.

 I have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.